PackeTsar/meraki-cli/COMMAND_GUIDE.md

 ##### Arguments
 - `--networkId` (string): (required)
 - `--dhcpLeaseTime` (string): DHCP Lease time for all MG of the network.
-It can be '30 minutes', '1 hour', '4 hours', '12 hours', '1 day' or '1 week'.
+Possible values are '30 minutes', '1 hour', '4 hours', '12 hours', '1 day' or '1 week'.
 - `--dnsNameservers` (string): DNS name servers mode for all MG of the network.
-It can take 4 different values: 'upstream_dns', 'google_dns', 'opendns', 'custom'.
+Possible values are: 'upstream_dns', 'google_dns', 'opendns', 'custom'.
-- `--dnsCustomNameservers` (array): list of fixed IP representing the the DNS Name servers when the mode is 'custom'
+- `--dnsCustomNameservers` (array): list of fixed IPs representing the the DNS Name servers when the mode is 'custom'

 ##### Example: